 The Concert String Orchestra is a string ensemble with violin, viola, cello, and bass students who have mastered the skills learned in the Intermediate String Orchestra (ISO).
 Students in this ensemble will be performing challenging pieces of different musical styles and wide dynamic ranges.
-The repertoire of the Concert String Orchestra will build on skills learned in the Intermediate String Orchestra and include more advanced orchestral techniques such as trills, double stops, and require the ability to play clean passagework (16th notes).
+The repertoire of the Concert String Orchestra will build on skills learned in the Intermediate String Orchestra and include more advanced orchestral techniques such as trills, double stops, clean passagework (16th notes), and comfort playing and shifting in 1st through 5th positions.
 Students participating in CSO should have a sense of musical style and period (i.e. differences between playing Baroque music versus Romantic music), ability to play rubato, while developing beauty and power of tone.

 Students auditioning for Concert String Orchestra should have a mastery of prerequisites listed for the Intermediate String Orchestra.
 Students should have a proficiency in sight-reading in first and third position up to 3 sharps and 3 flats and be able to play comfortably in first through fifth positions.
-Cellists will be introduced to the tenor clef and should be working on playing in the tenor clef in their lessons.
+Violists should be able to play in both alto and treble clef.
+Cellists should be able to play in tenor clef.

-Violin: The Boy Paganini by Mollenhauer, Sarabande by Bohm, Meditation from Thais, Accolay Concerto, Haydn G major Concerto, Bach Double Concerto.
+- Violin: The Boy Paganini by Mollenhauer, Vivaldi G minor Concerto, Sarabande by Bohm, Meditation from Thais, Accolay Concerto, Haydn G major Concerto, Bach Double Concerto.

 - Viola: Bach Concerto no. 1, Brahms Hungarian Dance, Suzuki Book 4-5 repertoire